copsTvFan/cops-episode-guide/guide.md

 - (Cincinnati, OH -- 11:43 PM Traffic Stop) District 4 -- Officer Mark Longworth of the Cincinnati Police Department stops a car for cutting over the double yellow lines and for having tinted windows, which is illegal in the state of Ohio.
 The vehicle rolls to a stop and the passenger jumps form the vehicle and bolts into the night.
 The officer gives chase and eventually catches up to the suspect who falls several times during the pursuit.
 The officer gives the man several warnings before deploying his Taser to end the foot chase.
 The annoyed suspect complains loudly that there was no reason to tase him while the officer attempts to explain that had he complied with commands none of this would have been necessary.
 Sgt.
 Davis arrives and learns that bullets were recovered from the suspect but no gun was found.
 - Las Vegas, NV -- Officer Evan Rosenthal of the Police Department assists on a fight call on the Las Vegas Strip.
 A melee broke out when several pedestrians began catcalling to a vehicle driving by and threw objects at the victim's car.
 The driver jumped out and punched one of the guys while a male and female passenger attacked another suspect.
 The two suspects are taken into custody after the investigation along with eyewitness testimony from a LVMPD officer determines that the occupants in the car did not start the fight.
 The two men become belligerent with officers and one of the men tries to flee while being cuffed.
 Both men are physically restrained and placed into a waiting paddy wagon.
 The suspects are taken to jail for participation in a fray and resisting arrest.
-- Hillsborough County FL -- Deputy J.T.
+- Hillsborough County, FL -- Deputy J.T.
 Stahlschmidt of the Sheriff's Office pulls over a vehicle for speeding and running stop signs.
 The driver tells the deputy that he was trying to get to his apartment.
 The deputy becomes suspicious of the man's story because of the man's jittery and erratic behavior.
 When asked to get out of the truck the man begins sticking his hands into his pockets and pulls out a wadded tissue.
 The man tells the deputy it is for blowing his nose, and then mimes doing just that before shaking out crack cocaine rocks onto the ground.
 He is arrested and taken to jail for possession, possibly with intent to sell.

 ## CP-1930